 Marine Engineering Pathway for young people – a Centenary project

-Since the launch of this major three-year project in 2016, Seafarers UK and its co-sponsor and delivery partner, Sea Cadets have been working in partnership to inspire and engage young people across the UK in thinking about a future in marine engineering.
+Since the launch of this major three-year project in 2016, Seafarers UK and its co-sponsor and delivery partner, Sea Cadets have been working in partnership to inspire and engage 1000’s of young people in schools and Sea Cadet units across the UK to learn more about STEM and to think about a future in marine engineering.

 If you’d like to support this or similar projects with a donation please visit our ‘Future Seafarers Centenary Appeal’.